PalakVanjara/PalakVanjara/README.md

 - 🔭 Working on **college & practice projects**
 - 👯 Looking to collaborate on projects that **improve my skills**

--I believe consistency beats talent.
+- I believe consistency beats talent.
--I write code to solve real problems and learn something new every day.*
+- I write code to solve real problems and learn something new every day.

 ---